Gene Roddenberry: Legacy

 In 1985, Gene Roddenberry was the first television writer to receive a star on the Hollywood Walk of Fame.
 When the Sci-Fi Channel was launched, the first broadcast was a dedication to two "science fiction pioneers": Isaac Asimov and Roddenberry.
 The Roddenberry crater on Mars is named after him, as is the asteroid 4659 Roddenberry.
 Roddenberry and Star Trek have been cited as inspiration for other science fiction franchises, with George Lucas crediting the series for enabling Star Wars to be produced.
 J. Michael Straczynski, creator of the Babylon 5 franchise, appreciated Star Trek amongst other science fiction series and "what they had to say about who we are, and where we are going."

 David Alexander collaborated with Roddenberry on a biography over two decades.
 Titled Star Trek Creator, it was published in 1995.
 Yvonne Fern's book Gene Roddenberry: The Last Conversation detailed a series of conversations she had with Roddenberry over the last months of his life.
 In October 2002, a plaque was placed at Roddenberry's birthplace in El Paso, Texas.
 The El Paso Independent School District named the 40-foot, 120-seat Roddenberry Planetarium in his honor.
 The planetarium was recently upgraded and relocated to northeast El Paso.
 The Science Fiction Hall of Fame inducted Roddenberry in 2007, and the Television Academy Hall of Fame in January 2010.

 Commemorating Roddenberry's 100th birthday in August 2021, NASA used its Deep Space Network to transmit a 1976 recording of Roddenberry towards the direction of the star system 40 Eridani (the host of the fictional planet Vulcan).
 The signal will reach the star in early 2038.

 In September 2023, a genus of spiders, Roddenberryus, was named after him.
-The two researchers stated thet he "inspired generations of kids to pursue scientific careers".
+The two researchers stated that he "inspired generations of kids to pursue scientific careers".